Current version: 1.4.1

 You can use the API in conjunction with:

-directive hosted on npmIf used from a browser, the browser must support WebSockets.
+require directive hosted on npmIf used from a browser, the browser must support WebSockets.
 For more information, see WebSocket Browser Support.

 A sale/refund UI example project that connects to a device via the Clover Cloud is available either for download and deployment, or direct deployment to a Heroku server.